Grace Olive Wiley: California years

 After parting ways with Brookfield Zoo, Wiley moved to California, where she became a snake trainer and reptile consultant for Hollywood films such as Moon Over Burma, The Jungle Book, and the Tarzan series.
 She also operated a reptile zoo in Cypress, California, where she charged 25 cents for visitors to see her large, personal collection.

 On July 20, 1948, Wiley invited journalist Daniel P. Mannix to photograph her collection.
 While she was posing with a venomous Indian cobra the flash from the photographer's camera spooked the snake and it lunged.
 She restrained it, but was bitten, and she requested to be taken to a hospital.
 Unfortunately, her only vial of cobra antivenom (from the Haffkine Institute) was accidentally broken and the hospital had antivenom serums only for North American snakes.
 Wiley was pronounced dead less than two hours after being bitten.
 Although family and friends tried to preserve her collection, it was ultimately auctioned off, and the snake that killed Wiley was subsequently displayed at an Arizona roadside attraction.

 Shortly before she died, Wiley's life story was adapted for a comic book (True Comics #58, 1947).

 Legacy

+In 1948, she died in Long Beach, California.
 Wiley described Rheumatobates hungerfordi, a species of water strider, and is commemorated in the names of the Virgin Islands crested anole (Anolis cristatellus wileyae) and the insect Cenocorixa wileyae, a water boatman.
 In 2006, the city of Long Beach opened Grace Park, named after Wiley.